ganeti/ganeti/man/hail.rst

   Similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
 For details about the description, see the man page **hspace**(1).

+-v
+  This option increases verbosity and can be used for debugging in order to understand how the IAllocator request is parsed; it can be passed multiple times for successively more information.

 CONFIGURATION
 -------------